 There are so many great chia recipes just waiting for you to discover them, including smoothies, pudding, porridge, bread, muffins, and cookies.
 Just do a quick research online and you’ll find many chia recipe inspirations that can help you reap the many chia seed benefits.
-Here are two of my own:
+Here are some suggestions:

 Use chia in sauces as a thickener and to cakes and muffins as an egg replacement.